HsuShihHsueh/build-a-own-website/README.md

 Seocnd, create a new project<br>

-Third, pop the code you write on STEP 1(remember to change the name to "index.html")<br>
+Third, go：Tools/File Manager, pop the code you write on STEP 1(remember to change the name to "index.html")<br>

 Now your code is on ```xxxxxxx.000webhostapp.com```.<br>

-Fourth,
+But the website link which 000webhost provides is too long and hard memroize.
+Fortunately, we could use the other domain which Freenom provide from to shorter our website link.<br><br>
+Fourth, go：Tools/Set Web Address to **Park domain**<br>
+Type the Domain name.<br>

 ## STEP 3： get a free website domain from 【freenom】
-Since the website link which 000webhost provides is too long and hard memroize.<br>
 <b>Freenom</b> provide a free website domain such as ```.ga``` or ```.tk```  ...<br>

 First,  create a account and sign in.<br>